sfaist/docs/api-reference/search.md

 - `found`: The total number of products that match the query.
 - `out_of`: The total number of products in the catalog.
 - `page`: The current page of results.
+- `mode`: The mode of the search that was used.
+Can be keyword or semantic.

 ### Example: